 Basics of a Reopened Disneyland in 2021

-By now, enough theme parks have reopened around the world that many modifications are pretty much a given to most of us.
-But if you need a refresher on what Disneyland will be requiring exactly, here are the highlights.
+Theme parks have reopened around the world at various points in the past year, so modifications are pretty much a given to most of us.
+But we are now in the stage where there are modifications to the modifications!
+If you need a refresher on what Disneyland requires exactly at the moment as of late fall 2021, here are the highlights.

-Essential Tips for Disneyland in Spring & Summer 2021
+Essential Tips for Disneyland in Fall & Winter 2021

 But where the rubber meets the road is how guests need to adjust their planning and touring strategies.
-Here’s how to truly do Disneyland differently in 2021:
+Here’s how to truly do Disneyland differently in 2021 for the rest of the year:

 Plan Much Earlier

-With Disneyland currently at 25% capacity and an increasing number of Americans feeling comfortable traveling in the upcoming months, the demand for Disneyland is surely going to exceed supply soon enough.
+With Disneyland currently at reduced capacity and an increasing number of Americans feeling comfortable traveling the last several months, the demand for Disneyland sometimes exceeds supply.
 That means you need to plan early to be able to go at all.

 One of the advantages of Disneyland over Walt Disney World has always been that Disneyland worked well for those who like to plan vacations last minute.
 But that’s not quite the case right now.
-You really need to be planning for a Disneyland vacation at least 60 days in advance in 2021 due to Disneyland’s new theme park reservation requirement (more on that later).
+You really need to be planning for a Disneyland vacation well over a month in advance in 2021 due to Disneyland’s theme park reservation requirement (more on that later) – and ideally up to 120 days in advance which is the length of the open reservation calendar.

 But it’s not just reservations that are making it important to plan Disneyland early.
-I’ve already seen a number of hotels selling out of certain room types or skyrocketing in price as demand returns.
+I’ve already seen a number of hotels selling out of certain room types or skyrocketing in price as demand has returned.

 Hotels that are in walking distance of Disneyland are especially booking up quickly.
-A lot of travelers aren’t yet ready to take shuttles or ridesharing to the parks, making these locations extra valuable.
-And with no parking tram running between the parking structure and the parks, it’s fewer steps for guests to walk from some of the nearby hotels than it would be to drive and park.
+A lot of travelers don’t want the hassle of shuttles or harder-to-find ridesharing to the parks, making these locations extra valuable.
+And with no parking tram running between the main Mickey & Friends parking structure and the parks, it’s fewer steps for guests to walk from some of the nearby hotels than it would be to drive and park.

 Get Park Reservations ASAP

-The news that Disneyland now requires theme park reservations has still not reached a lot of people, making it a place where many guests are tripping up.
+The news that Disneyland now requires theme park reservations has still not reached a lot of people, making it a place where some guests are still tripping up.
 Don’t be one of them!

 Be sure to read my comprehensive guide to Disneyland reservations as you are planning your Disneyland trip.
 The bottom line is that you need to a) check to make sure there are reservations even available for the days you want to visit and the ticket type you plan to buy before planning a trip and b) book those reservations immediately before they disappear.
-Ideally, you should be booking exactly 60 days out on the day the reservations calendar opens for your travel date.
+Ideally, you should be booking exactly 120 days out on the day the reservations calendar opens for your travel date, especially if you plan to go at a high demand time like Thanksgiving or Christmas holidays.

 Buy the Right Ticket Type

-With the discontinuation of Disneyland’s annual passes, all guests right now are buying regular park tickets – either single day or multi-day (up to 5 total days).
+Disneyland recently brought back annual passes (now called Magic Keys).
+But it’s safe to say that a larger percentage of guests right now are buying regular park tickets – either single day or multi-day (up to 5 total days).
 There is an optional park hopper add on to both of these as well.

 I’ve been hearing a lot of stories of guests who bought the wrong ticket in the first place or who changed their minds as to what ticket was right for them after more research.
 You really can’t afford to do this right now.
 You need get your ticket purchase right out of the gate because Disneyland doesn’t make it easy to change or upgrade tickets with the reservations requirement also in place.